smbutterfield/ibmt17-18/_18-chromatic-chords/a1-ex-neapolitan.md

 ## Neapolitan chords (bII)

 This bII chord is used often enough that it earned a special name: the Neapolitan chord.
-You may label this chord using the standard Roman numeral as discussed in the mode mixture unit (17a), but it is also common to substitute an upper-case "N" -- short for Neapolitan -- in your Roman numerals.
-For voice-leading purposes, the chord may sometimes have an enharmonically equivalent pitch as shown in the third and sixth progressions, but we still always analyze this as a bII chord.
+You may label this chord using the standard Roman numeral (bII) as discussed in the mode mixture unit (Unit 17a), but it is also common to substitute an upper-case "N" -- short for Neapolitan -- in your Roman numerals.
+For voice-leading purposes, the chord may sometimes have an enharmonically equivalent pitch such as the `G#` shown in the third and sixth progressions, but we still always analyze this as a bII chord.

 The above examples are three of the most common ways in which you should approach and leave a Neapolitan chord:
 - Directly to the V chord, most often the V<sup>7</sup>